Home » Recipes » Chocolate Chip Bread Pudding

 Chocolate Chip Bread Pudding

-This super simple, but oh so delicious Chocolate Chip Bread Pudding is the perfect breakfast or dessert to celebrate Mother's Day!
+This super simple, but oh so delicious Chocolate Chip Bread Pudding is the perfect dessert to enjoy any day of the week, but especially during the holiday's!
 Every bite is soft, custardy, subtly hinted with vanilla and cinnamon, and LOADED with chocolate chips.

 Prep Time: 10 minutes